-The Corporation is authorized to issue up to \$4.7 billion in bonds plus an amount necessary to fund a capital reserve, costs of issuance and a limited amount of capitalized interest.
-As of March 31, 1998 the Corporation had issued bonds equal to its authorized amount.
-Under existing statutes, any future issuance of bonds by the Corporation can be for refunding purposes only.
+The Corporation is authorized to issue up to \$4.7 billion in bonds in order to finance certain local assistance payments plus an amount necessary to fund a capital reserve, costs of issuance and up to six months of capitalized interest.
+Issuance of the bonds eliminated the need for the State's annual short-term borrowing.
+As of March 31, 1998, the Corporation had issued bonds equal to its authorized amount.
+Under existing law, any future issuance of bonds by the Corporation may be for refunding purposes only.

-The State has dedicated a portion of its sales and use tax revenues to make payments to the Corporation pursuant to a payment agreement between the Director of the Budget and the Corporation for the purpose of funding the Corporation's debt service.
-Subject to annual appropriation, the State will make these payments to the Corporation at least five days before the debt service due date.
+The State has dedicated a portion of its sales and use tax revenues to make payments to the Corporation pursuant to a payment agreement between the State, acting by and through the Director of the Budget, and the Corporation for the purpose, in part, of funding the Corporation's debt service.
+Subject to annual appropriation, the State has agreed to make these payments to the Corporation at least five days before each debt service due date.

-The following table shows debt projected to be outstanding at the end of each fiscal year for the duration of the Plan, projected debt service payments and the cumulative debt service as a percentage of projected revenues.
+The following statement of borrowed debt shows debt projected to be outstanding at the end of each fiscal year for the duration of the Plan, projected debt service payments, projected revenues and the cumulative debt service as a percentage of projected revenues (amounts in thousands):